mkowusujr/mullegro/README.md

 ## Credits
-Thanks to [Rasyue's article](https://rasyue.com/how-to-build-a-login-system-in-angular-express-js-mysql-with-jwt/) I use able to implement authentication with Jsonwebtoken
+Thanks to [Rasyue's article](https://rasyue.com/how-to-build-a-login-system-in-angular-express-js-mysql-with-jwt/) I use able to implement authentication with JSONWebtoken

 File Structure was inspired by [Touhid's Article on Medium](https://medium.com/javascript-in-plain-english/how-to-structure-angular-apps-in-2021-a0bdd481ad0d)